What is perimenopause?

-Almost everyone confuses premenopause and menopause, but they are two distinct experiences.
-Premenopause can be likened to a reverse puberty—some days, it feels like stepping straight into a storm.
+Almost everyone mixes up perimenopause and menopause – but they are two different experiences.
+Perimenopause can feel like reverse puberty – some days it’s like stepping straight into a storm.

-Menopause, however, is part of aging and the other challenges we face in midlife.
-Over time, it becomes like the calm after the storm.
+Menopause, on the other hand, is part of aging and the other challenges we face in midlife.
+Over time, it becomes the calm after the storm.
 The sun rises again in the second half of life.

 Perimenopause

-Perimenopause, or premenopause, is the long process leading up to menopause, where hormonal changes begin and various symptoms may occur.
+Perimenopause is the long transitional phase leading up to menopause, when hormonal changes begin and various symptoms may appear.
+It’s often referred to as the “menopausal transition.”

 Menopause

-Technically and medically, menopause is defined as the day one year has passed without a spontaneous menstrual period.
+Medically speaking, menopause is defined as the day when twelve consecutive months have passed without a spontaneous menstrual period.

 Menopause is an umbrella term referring to the transitional period both before and after menopause.